quantfreedom/QuantFreedom/docs/docs/getting-started/install.md

 ```
 pip install quantfreedom
 ```
-## If you need some guidence
+## If you need some guidance
-This next part will be for those who need some more guidence on doing the install
+This next part will be for those who need some more guidance on doing the install

 ## Installing Python
 To avoid all types of issues I would suggestion uninstalling anaconda and all of your python installations, unless you know for sure that you need those previous versions for other projects and everything ... or if you are familiar with python already and you know what you are doing you can keep them ... but there have been many pathing issues with having different versions and anaconda installed.